 Charlie was a real character and he used to fly out of his always-open cage and land on my nose to wake me up in the morning.
 That’s what did him in.
 Charlie had been given to me by Scottie.
 Scottie was my oldest friend, not that I had known him the longest, but he was over 60.
 I was in my early twenties.
 He had named Charlie after Charlie Parker, a personal friend of his.
 Scottie was into Jesus, jazz, going to the horse races, and smoking pot.

 The final straw, however, was that my apartment was broken into.
-The thieves took my stereo and speakers but very fortunately left my album collection.
-I could either fight or let-go and go with the stream.
+The thieves took my stereo and speakers but fortunately left my album collection.
+I could either fight, or let go and go with the stream.
 I decided on the latter and endeavored to get ahead of the curve.

-Soon, everything that had any value, which wasn’t much, really, had been sold.
+Soon everything that had any value, which wasn’t much really, had been sold.
 It mostly consisted of the records and two Chinese rugs.
 The money was going to Europe with me.
-I was leaving behind my interest in a business that I had built up over the past two years.
+I was leaving behind my interest in a business I had built up over the past two years.
 I wasn’t even going to tell the other principals involved; they could have what was left.
-I was concerned that I might be persuaded to change my mind.
+I was concerned I might be persuaded to change my mind.